webbycrown/kiaweds-statamic-theme/content/collections/team/russell-sprout.md

         quote: "“If you're going to craft a memory, make sure it’s the kind they’ll talk about for years.”"
   -
     type: paragraph
 closing_paragraph: 'In an industry where timing, aesthetics, and communication matter most, Russell stands out by mastering them all.
-His events don’t just impress—they inspire.
+His events don’t just impress they inspire.
 With Russell Sprout at the helm, every celebration becomes a reflection of excellence, vision, and joy.'
 skills:
   -
     id: mc8ln2i9